 The famous Philly Cheese Steak Sandwich is furiously decadent and delicious.
 So popular, most food courts in malls across America sell them.
-If you love them, you’re sure to enjoy my skinnier Philly Cheese Steak inspired salad.
-First, I’m using a whole-wheat bun topped with lean flank steak, onions and peppers.
+If you love them, you’re sure to enjoy my skinnier Philly Cheese Steak-inspired salad.
+First, I’m using a whole-wheat bun topped with lean flank steak, onions, and peppers.
 Next, topping it with spring mix lettuce tossed in a delicious and skinny homemade peppercorn dressing.
 The dressing adds real zing to this recipe due to the horseradish and potent seasonings.
 A Great Steak & Potato Company‘s Original Philly Cheese Steak has 1070 calories and 43 grams of fat.
-My skinnier dinner rendition has 415 calories, 15 grams of fat, 9 grams of fiber and 10 Weight Watchers POINTS PLUS.
+My skinnier dinner rendition has 415 calories, 15 grams of fat, and 10 Weight Watchers POINTS PLUS.
 It’s amazingly delicious and so hearty.
 Make it, grab a fork and knife and dig in!

 Prep Time: 25 minutes